-May 10, 2006 – Great White tour manager Daniel Biechele is sentenced to four years in jail after pleading guilty to 100 counts of involuntary manslaughter after The Station nightclub fire in February 2003.
-Biechele, 29, could have gotten as much as 10 years behind bars.
-He also received an 11-year suspended sentence and three years of probation.
-He was the only participant who pleaded guilty.
+May 10, 2006 – Great White tour manager Daniel Biechele is sentenced to four years in prison after pleading guilty to 100 counts of involuntary manslaughter after The Station nightclub fire in Rhode Island in February 2003.
+Biechele, 29, could have gotten as much as 10 years behind bars, but served less than half of his four-year sentence.
+Many of the victims’ families supported his parole, as he was the only participant who pleaded guilty, apologized publicly, and sent handwritten notes to each of the 100 victims’ families.

 May 10, 1986 – Tommy Lee of Mötley Crüe marries TV star Heather Locklear at the Santa Barbara Biltmore Hotel.
 Lee wears a white leather tux, and chews gum on his way up the aisle.
 A dozen white doves are released at the end of the ceremony.
 They divorce in 1993.